shivamdixit/shivamdixit.github.io/about.md

     {% endif %}
 {% endfor %}

-I'm a Site Reliability Engineer (Security) at [Booking.com](https://www.booking.com/).
+I'm a Site Reliability Engineer in Security at [Booking.com](https://www.booking.com/).
 During the daytime you would find me glued to my laptop, at night I fight with ninjas.
 I have experience of both building and breaking web applications.

 ### Blog Stats